 When Should The Mother Enter The Bath?

-Many hospitals use the 5 centimetre rule, only allowing mothers to enter the bath when they are in active labour and dilated to more than 5 centimetres.
+Many hospitals use the 5-centimeter rule, only allowing mothers to enter the bath when they are in active labor and dilated to more than 5 centimeters.
 There is some physiological data that supports this rule, but each and every situation must be evaluated and then judged.
-Some mothers find a bath in early labour useful for its calming effect and to determine if labour has actually started.
-The water sometimes has the effect of slowing or stopping labour if used too early.
+Some mothers find a bath in early labor useful for its calming effect and to determine if labor has actually started.
+The water sometimes has the effect of slowing or stopping labor if used too early.
 On the other hand, if contractions are strong and regular with either a small amount of dilation or non at all a bath might be in order to help the mother to relax enough to facilitate the dilation.
 It has been suggested that the bath be used in a ‘trial of water’ for at least one hour and allow the mother to judge its effectiveness.
 Women report that often the contractions seem to space out or become less effective if they enter the bath too soon, thus requiring them to leave the bath.
 Then again, midwives report that some women can go from 1cm to complete dilation within the first hour or two of immersion.